team-friendo/signalboost/README.md

 ansible-playbook -i inventory -e "sb_host=antarctica env_file=/path/to/.env.antarctica" playbooks/main.yml
 ```

-Once your all the playbooks complete you should have a running Signalboost server available at the API domain you defined in your `.env` file and can proceed to use the `boost` cli to generate numbers and create new channels with them.
+Once all the playbooks complete you should have a running Signalboost server available at the API domain you defined in your `.env` file and can proceed to use the `boost` cli to generate numbers and create new channels with them.

 ### (6) Install the Boost CLI tool